strategic giving

 There are year-end giving strategies you may already be familiar with that are touted to maximize your charitable contribution.
 For instance, there are numerous blog posts on gifting highly appreciated stock and qualified charitable distributions.
-The three giving ideas I will outline below go beyond the run of the mill strategies.
+The three giving ideas I will outline below go beyond the run-of-the-mill strategies.

 Kicking it off with EITC

-Sometimes the most significant impact you can make is a local impact.
+Sometimes, the most significant impact you can make is a local impact.
 For our Pennsylvania readers, consider taking advantage of the educational improvement tax credit (EITC).
 Thanks to a law passed in 2001, as a business owner or as an individual, you may use the EITC program to gift to a local educational organization while receiving a PA state tax credit in return.
 The longer you commit to giving, the higher your tax credit.

 If your business is approved, then you may make your contribution to the organization of your choice.
 Be careful to make your selection from the list of qualified scholarship organizations.
 The donation will not result in a dollar for dollar tax credit.
 Instead, it depends on how long your business elects to participate.
 If you pledge to participate for only one year, your donation will result in a tax credit of 75% of your donation.
 If you pledge to participate for two years, then your donation will result in a tax credit of 90% of your donation.